Mitch Haniger Preview, Player Props: Giants vs. Cubs

 Mitch Haniger At The Plate

-- Haniger has nine doubles, a triple, four home runs and 10 walks while batting .219.
+- Haniger is batting .213 with nine doubles, a triple, four home runs and 10 walks.

-- In 29.5% of his games this season, Haniger has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in two contests.
+- Haniger has picked up an RBI in 28.3% of his games this year, with more than one RBI in 13.0% of his games.
+He has also plated three or more runs in two contests.

+- In 32.6% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (13.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.